marina601/discover-malta/README.md

 ![profile-page](readme-files/images/profile-page.png)

--  User profile page can only be accessed by a logged in user.
+-  User profile page can only be accessed by a logged-in user.
 Any user not logged in who tries to access this page will be redirected to the login page.

 #### Logged in user
 -	Once logged the user can click on the user icon to access their profile page
--	They will be greeted with a welcome message which will user their username for authentication
+-	They will be greeted with a welcome message which will use their username for authentication
--	Default avitor/ or user profile image will be displayed.
+-	Default avatar/ or user profile image will be displayed.
--	Not to clutter the page, I have chosen to display 4  button to tell the user what they can do on the page
+-	Not to clutter the page, I have chosen to display 4  buttons to tell the user what they can do on the page
 -	Each button takes them to the relevant information they wish to view.
--   Ancor link in the form of the button take the user to the order history, which is displaye at the bottom of the page.
+-   Ancor link in the form of the button take the user to the order history, which is displayed at the bottom of the page.
--   I have decided to keep the order history on their profile page, as the user most likely to need this information more than any other.
+-   I have decided to keep the order history on their profile page, as the user is most likely to need this information more than any other.
 -   Past order history is presented in the table format, displaying order number, date, items purchased and order total amount.
 -   The orders are displayed in descending order
--   The user may click on the order number to view full order.
+-   The user may click on the order number to view the full order.
--   The user will be notified via toast notification, that they are viewing a past order and confirmation email has been send on the date of purchase.
+-   The user will be notified via toast notification, that they are viewing a past order and a confirmation email has been sent on the date of purchase.

 #### Admin User
--	An admin user will be have an extra option "Add Trip" which will lead them to a add-trip.htm where they will be able to add a new trip to the database.
+-	An admin user will have an extra option "Add Trip" which will lead them to an add-trip.htm where they will be able to add a new trip to the database.

 ##### back to [content](#table-of-content)

 ### Edit Profile Page

 - Edit Profile Page features a message letting the user know that they can edit their information here
-- User Profile image/ defaul image displayed in the middle
+- User Profile image/ default image displayed in the middle
 - The form is pre-filled with user information
-- They user has the ability to edit their information and update their profile image
+- The user can edit their information and update their profile image
-- When the form is submitted, toast message displayed letting the user know their info has been updated and the user is being redirected back to the "Edit Profile Page" which shows their updated information.
+- When the form is submitted, a toast message is displayed letting the user know their info has been updated and the user is being redirected back to the "Edit Profile Page" which shows their updated information.
-- The button in the end of the page lets user easily go back to their profile
+- The button at the end of the page lets the user easily go back to their profile

 ##### back to [content](#table-of-content)